OSUSecLab/elfuzz/docker_readme.md

 You can use `elfuzz config` to configure settings such as email notifications.

 ## Experiments

+The following sections describe how to reproduce the experiments presented in the paper.
+Note that we include all intermediate results acquired in our previous experiments, so you can skip any steps that you don't have time or resources to run.

 ### Synthesizing fuzzers by ELFuzz and its four variants